tlverse/tlverse-handbook/10-tmle3mediate.md

 \end{VT1}

-## Introduction to Causal Mediation Analysis
+## Causal Mediation Analysis

+In applications ranging from biology and epidemiology to economics and psychology, scientific inquires are often concerned with ascertaining the effect of a treatment on an outcome variable only through particular pathways between the two.
+In the presence of post-treatment intermediate variables affected by exposure (that is, _mediators_), path-specific effects allow for such complex, mechanistic relationships to be teased apart.
+These causal effects are of such wide interest that their definition and identification has been the object of study in statistics for nearly a century -- indeed, the earliest examples of modern causal mediation analysis can be traced back to work on path analysis [@wright1934method].
+In recent decades, renewed interest has resulted in the formulation of novel direct and indirect effects within both the potential outcomes and nonparametric structural equation modeling frameworks [@robins1986new; pearl1995causal; @pearl2000causality; @spirtes2000causation;
-A treatment often affects an outcome indirectly, through a particular pathway, by its effect on _intermediate variables_ (mediators).
-Causal mediation analysis concerns the construction and evaluation of these _indirect effects_ and their complementary _direct effects_.
-Generally, the indirect effect (IE) of a treatment on an outcome is the portion of the total effect that is found to work _through_ mediator variables, while the direct effect often encompasses all other components of the total effect, including both the effect of the treatment on the outcome _and_ the effect through all paths not explicitly involving the mediators).
-Identifying and quantifying the mechanisms underlying causal effects is an increasingly desirable endeavor in public health, medicine, and the social sciences, as such mechanistic knowledge improves understanding of both _why_ and _how_ treatments may be effective.
+@dawid2000causal].
+Generally, the indirect effect (IE) is the portion of the total effect found to work _through_ mediating variables, while the direct effect (DE) encompasses _all other components_ of the total effect, including both the effect of the treatment directly on the outcome _and_ its effect through all paths not explicitly involving the mediators.
+The mechanistic knowledge conveyed by the direct and indirect effects can be used to improve understanding of both _why_ and _how_ treatments may be efficacious.

-While the study of mediation analysis may be traced back quite far, the field only came into its modern form with the identification and careful study of the natural direct and indirect effects [@robins1992identifiability;
-@pearl2001direct].
-The natural direct effect (NDE) and the natural indirect effect (NIE) are based on a decomposition of the average treatment effect (ATE) in the presence of mediators [@vanderweele2015explanation]; requisite theory for the construction of efficient estimators of these quantities only receiving attention relatively recently [@tchetgen2012semiparametric].
+Modern approaches to causal inference have allowed for significant advances over the methodology of traditional path analysis, overcoming significant restrictions imposed by the use of parametric modeling approaches [@vanderweele2015explanation].
+Using distinct frameworks,
+@robins1992identifiability and @pearl2001direct provided equivalent
+nonparametric decompositions of the average treatment effect into the _natural_ direct and indirect effects. @vanderweele2015explanation provides a comprehensive overview of classical causal mediation analysis.
+We provide an alternative perspective, focusing instead on the construction of efficient estimators of these quantities, which have appeared  only recently [@tchetgen2012semiparametric; @zheng2012targeted], as well as on more flexible direct and indirect definitions based upon stochastic interventions [@diaz2020causal].

 ## Data Structure and Notation

-Consider $n$ observed units $O_1, \ldots, O_n$, where each observed data random variable takes the form $O = (W, A, Z, Y)$, for a vector of observed covariates
-$W$, a binary or continuous treatment $A$, possibly multivariate mediators $Z$, and a binary or continuous outcome $Y$.
-To avoid undue assumptions, we assume only that $O \sim \mathcal{P} \in \M$ where $\M$ is the nonparametric statistical model defined as all continuous densities on $O$ with respect to an arbitrary dominating measure.
+Let us return to our familiar sample of $n$ units $O_1, \ldots, O_n$, where we now consider a slightly more complex data structure $O = (W, A, Z, Y)$ for any given observational unit.
+As before, $W$ represents a vector of observed covariates, $A$ a binary or continuous treatment, and $Y$ a binary or continuous outcome; the new post-treatment variable $Z$ represents a (possibly multivariate) set of mediators.
+Avoiding assumptions unsupported by background scientific knowledge, we assume only that $O \sim \mathcal{P} \in \M$, where
+$\M$ is the nonparametric statistical model that places no assumptions on the form of the data-generating distribution $P$.

-We formalize the definition of our counterfactual variables using the following non-parametric structural equation model (NPSEM):
+As in preceding chapters, a nonparametric structural equation model (NPSEM) [@pearl2000causality] helps to formalize the definition of our counterfactual
+variables:
 \begin{align}
   W &= f_W(U_W) \\
   A &= f_A(W, U_A) \\